We are now accepting applications for the 2019 Health Sciences Entrepreneurship Boot Camp!

 The camp is all-expenses-paid for accepted students, and is funded through UAMS, BioVentures and the Conductor.
 Eligible students must have completed their sophomore year of college.
 Space permitting, there will spots available for immediate graduates and graduate students.
 The week-long camp will conclude with a Demo Day, during which the public is invited to watch the teams present their new venture ideas.

-The residential boot camp for 2018 is complete.
-Stay tuned for updates on the Health Sciences Entrepreneurship Boot Camp 2019.
+Recap: The 2018 Health Sciences Entrepreneurship Boot Camp

 In 2017, the camp’s inaugural cohort had representation from 10 colleges and universities, empowering students from around the state with the knowledge and tools they need to think critically, learn entrepreneurial principles and launch innovative ventures.
 Additionally, the camp offers leadership, team-building and other recreational experiences in Conway.